joeminock/Atomos_Space_Handbook/benefits-and-perks.md

 ### Coworking Space Stipend

-Basecamp will pay up to $200/month for you to use towards renting coworking space in your city.
+Atomos Space will pay up to $200/month for you to use towards renting coworking space in your city.
 Please make sure you're using a true coworking space that's meant solely for working, not a club or social space.

 ### Expense Account

-If you work in the US, you should carry a Basecamp American Express card in your name.
+If you work in the US, you should carry a Atomos Space American Express card in your name.
 You can use the card for any work-related expenses, such as travel, software, or office supplies.
 If you have any doubts about whether or not to expense something, just ask.
 When you do buy something with the card, get a receipt!
 Take a photo of that receipt, and send the photo to 37receipts@gmail.com.
 If you can’t use the Amex and have to use a personal card, send the receipt directly to Andrea for reimbursement.

-Basecamp has no expense policy.
+Atomos Space has no expense policy.
 We trust our employees to spend money wisely.
 If you’re booking a flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
-If you’re attending a conference on behalf of Basecamp, sure, Basecamp will buy your meals.
+If you’re attending a conference on behalf of Atomos Space, sure, Atomos Space will buy your meals.
 Just try to stay away from caviar and champagne at dinner (okay, maybe once if you have a killer day to celebrate).
 Try to limit conference travel to once a year, and don't extend your hotel stay too far to either side of the conference schedule.
 If you have questions about what “spend it wisely” means, just ask!